Pkldoc

 Default: pkl:,file:,modulepath:,https:,repl:,package:,projectpackage:

 Comma-separated list of URI patterns that determine which modules can be loaded and evaluated.
 Patterns are matched against the beginning of module URIs.
 (File paths have been converted to file: URLs at this stage.)
 At least one pattern needs to match for a module to be loadable.
-Both source modules and transitive modules are subject to this check.

 --allowed-resources